 In addition to personal information, the population register contains information on the processing of the register data; for example, on the time of entry in the register, the person entering the data and persons making inquiries about the data.

 Information in the population register is preserved for an unspecified term.
 If the information entered in the population register loses its relevance, for example, the marital status of a person changes or a person dies, this information is transferred to the archives of the population register.

 An adult has the right to access all up-to-date data concerning themselves, their minor children and persons under their guardianship as well as their deceased spouse and listed in subsection 1 of section 20 of the Population Register Act except for the data used for the maintenance of the population register (software-related and classifier codes, auxiliary processing lists and scanned documents).

 Access to information in the population register

-The relevant data, including extracts from the register, are issued by city and rural municipality governments as well as the organization authorized to process population register data, the Ministry of the Interior's IT and Development Centre (SMIT).
+The relevant data, including extracts from the register, are issued by city and rural municipality governments.
 One can also access one’s data by means of the population register’s e-service on the State Portal eesti.ee.